-A2Z Languages The last two summers I spent several weeks in Aix-en-Provence attending a French language school.
+A2Z Languages I spent several weeks over two summers in Aix-en-Provence attending a French language school.
 This is a great way to enjoy another country, experience the culture, and strengthen language skills too.
 I booked my trips through A2Z Languages, an American-based company that partners with leading language schools in many European countries.

 Self-guided walking tours